GovReady/govready-q/docs/source/introduction.md

 ## Using Hosted GovReady-Q

 There's nothing to install.
-[Q.GovReady.com](https://q.govready.com) is the hosted, multi-tenant version of GovReady-Q.
+[Q.GovReady.com](https://q.govready.com) is the hosted version of GovReady-Q.

 1. Visit [Q.GovReady.com](https://q.govready.com)
 2. Fill out the form "About your organization" and "About you" to create your account